Pourfex/BidirectionalWebcomponent_Angular_React/README.md

 - ✅ Creating custom elements from Angular using Angular Elements
 - ✅ Best practices for framework-agnostic components
 - ✅ Build configuration for web components
+- ✅ **Communication from parent app to web component** using attributes/properties
+- ✅ Real-time data binding between frameworks

 ## Prerequisites